AvishikarKannan/Langflow_qp_generator/README.md

-Question Paper Generator - No Code Langflow Project This repository contains a no-code Langflow project designed to generate question papers using a Retrieval-Augmented Generation (RAG) model.
+Question Paper Generator - No Code Langflow Project \n This repository contains a no-code Langflow project designed to generate question papers using a Retrieval-Augmented Generation (RAG) model.
 This project utilizes the Gemini Large Language Model (LLM) along with Mistral embeddings and vector database storage via DataStax AstraDB.

 Project Overview